Burma dive sites

 The Mergui (or Myeik) archipelago is an area of 14,000 sq miles that includes over 800 islands.
-Much of the area is still unesplored or off limits to tourists.
+Much of the area is still unexplored or still off limits to tourists.
 It is a largely untouched piece of paradise ideal for sailing, kayaking and diving.

 One of the best things about taking a liveaboard cruise in Burma’s Mergui archipelago is that you will hardly encounter another boat but will instead have dive sites to yourself.
 This makes a pleasant change to divers used to the busier reefs in neighboring Thailand.

-Due to the large area and the distance between dive sites, (many of the best sites are in open ocean, miles from other land masses) virtually all Burma diving is done from liveaboard safari boat.
-These liveaboard trips all depart from Thailand and are run by Thai registered companies.
+Due to the large area and the distance between dive sites (many of the best sites are in open ocean, miles from land) virtually all Burma diving is done from liveaboard safari boats.
+These liveaboard trips all depart from Thailand with Thai owned boats.

 Mergui Archipelago Dive Site Facts